-PM Lee Hsien Loong reshuffles Cabinet: 4G leaders now helming two-thirds of ministries
+Cabinet reshuffle: PM Lee Hsien Loong says leadership transition well under way, as 4G leaders come to the fore

 In January, PM Lee said that the Cabinet reshuffle will be "a significant step in exposing and building the new team of leaders".

 He has previously said that there must be a new team ready to take over from him "soon after the end of this term".
-The term ends January 2021.
+The term ends in January 2021.

 In line with that, key 4G leaders are given additional duties.